-No, the key is not transferable and is only valid for use by the person whose name is on the card and for whom the card has been registered to.
-For your own security, should someone else other than the registered user be found to be using your key, this will be retained.
+No, the key is not transferable and is only valid for use by the person whose name is on the card and to whom the card has been registered.
+For your own security, should someone other than the registered user be found to be using your key, this will be retained.
 If the key is found to be used fraudulently then those involved could be liable for prosecution.

 PlusBus tickets can be purchased on your key for the Crawley and Brighton areas (excluding Newhaven and Seaford stations).

 You can buy PlusBus tickets in the following ways:

-Monthly, Annual or longer Season tickets – By calling Customer Services on 08451 27 29 20 from Monday – Friday, between 9 and 5.
+Monthly or longer and Annual Season tickets – By calling Customer Services on 03451 27 29 20 from Monday – Friday, between 9 and 5.
 Please note that you must have bought a Monthly or Annual ticket online prior to calling.
 Customers with a Monthly or Annual Season rail ticket can also buy Weekly PlusBus tickets during the course of the month in this way.

-Yes, the key can only hold 5 tickets at a time.
-However when buying online you will only be allowed ONE smart ticket per transaction per day, as there is currently a limitation on how many tickets we are able to send to the gate or validator.
+Yes, the key can hold up to 5 tickets at a time.
+However when buying online we suggest that you purchase ONE ticket per transaction (there is no additional cost), as there is currently a limitation on how many tickets we are able to send to the gate or validator. in a single transaction.

-When buying from a Self Service Ticket Machine, you can buy as many as you like, however there is still a limitation of 5 tickets on a key smartcard.
+When buying from a self-service ticket machine, please remember there is still a limitation of 5 tickets, which can be stored on a key smartcard.